chrisgleissner/loom-webflux-benchmarks/README.md

 ## High Load Results

 The following results are based on `scenarios-high-load.csv` which scales up to 60k users.
-They were executed in a VirtualBox VM on more powerful hardware and using a different Linux Kernel version.

-### Hardware

-- CPU: Intel Core i7-12700K at 5GHz with 12 cores (20 threads)
-- Motherboard: Asus ProArt Z690 Creator
-- RAM: 64 GiB DDR4 (2 x Corsair 32 GiB, 5600MT/s)
-- Network: Loopback interface
-- Virtualization: VirtualBox 7.0.14 r161095 on bare metal desktop.
-All cores and 32GiB assigned to VM.

-### Software

-- Host OS: Windows 11 Pro (10.0.22631)
-- Client OS: Ubuntu 22.04.4 LTS
-- Client Kernel: 6.5.0-45-generic
-- Java: Amazon Corretto JDK 21.0.4.7.1
-- Spring Boot 3.3.2

 ### Summary